diagonal-finance/openapi/SECURITY.md

 ## Reporting Potential Security Issues

-If you have encountered a potential security vulnerability in this project, please report it to us at security@diagonal.finance.
+If you have encountered a potential security vulnerability in this project, please report it to us at contact@diagonal.finance.
 We will work with you to verify the vulnerability and patch it.

 When reporting issues, please provide the following information: